We live in some interesting times.

 It’s not that technology is inherently bad.
 In fact, I believe technology – when designed in alignment with our core human values – can significantly benefit society and humankind.

 Perhaps the real problem is this – we are losing touch with ourselves – who we are, what we care about, why we are here, and what it means to be human.
 Perhaps this is why in Harari’s book 21 Lessons for the 21st Century, he dedicates the entire closing chapter on “Resilience” – the importance of meditation and self-awareness to find meaning in our lives and to gain clarity over the constant noise.
-While I didn’t agree with everything in Harari’s book, I do agree with this.
+While I didn’t agree with everything in Harari’s book, I wholeheartedly agree with this.

 As a computer scientist and technology designer; as a human being who is constantly striving to remember and reclaim what’s worthy of my limited energy and time – taking some tech-free time every day to be silent, to be still, with no input but the thoughts and emotions in my head, is in my opinion, the first step towards being present in my own life again.
 It is in these moments of silence and initial discomfort that I remember I am not my thoughts – I am the sentient being conscious of my thoughts.
 When I take this time, the fog of constant busyness, productivity, and go-go-go mentality slowly fades.
 Calm and inner peace inevitably return, like old friends I haven’t seen for a long time.
 Before I know it, I am connected to myself again.

-It is during these times when I’m most able to reach out to people I love, engage in difficult conversations, apologize when I’m wrong, offer empathy to someone who is struggling, or be uninhibitedly joyful, playful or creative on something that absolutely doesn’t matter at all.
+It is during these times when I’m most able to reach out to people I love, engage in difficult conversations, apologize when I’m wrong, offer empathy to someone who is struggling, or be uninhibitedly joyful, playful or creative on something that doesn’t matter at all.
 It is during these times of stillness when I feel the most human – in all my imperfections, failures, struggles, and joys – when I’m most connected to the shared human experience and our common humanity.
-It’s itchy, uncertain, and uncomfortable – but totally worth it.
+It’s itchy, uncertain, and uncomfortable – and totally worth it.

 As Harari writes: “When biotech merges with infotech, it will produce Big Data algorithms that can monitor and understand my feelings much better than I can, and then authority will probably shift from humans to computers.
 My illusion of free will is likely to disintegrate as I encounter institutions, corporations, and government agencies that understand and manipulate what was until now, my inaccessible inner realm”.